bluething/exercise-codinginterview/forfun/mathisfun/src/test/java/gcdandlcm/README.md

 - 40 / 24 = 1 with a remainder of 16.
 - 24 / 16 = 1 with a remainder of 8.
 - 16 / 8 = 2 with a remainder of 0.
-The gcd is the last value we use as a divisor, 8.
+The gcdandlcm is the last value we use as a divisor, 8.

+### LCM

+Least Common Multiple (LCM) of two integers is the smallest integer that is a multiple of both numbers.

+LCM == KPK.

+#### Euclidean Algorithm

+The absolute value of the product of two numbers is equal to the product of their GCD and LCM.
+lcm(a, b) = |a * b|/gcdandlcm(a, b)

 ### References: